tserkov/go-interface-benchmark/README.md

 ### Conclusion
 In practice, if your usage is in a [hot spot](https://en.wikipedia.org/wiki/Hot_spot_(computer_programming)), you'll want to call functions on struct-typed variables.
 The performance impact of the function having a pointer receiver to the struct will depend on what the function is doing.
 For these no-op benchmarks, they performed equally.

 However, if your usage is _not_ in a hot spot, keep in mind that a nanosecond (ns) is _1 billionth of a second_.
-So even with the worst-case scenario of calling non-pointer-receiver function on an interface-typed variable, the cost is only ~4 billionths of a second.
+So even with the worst-case scenario of calling a non-pointer-receiver function on an interface-typed variable, the cost is only ~4 billionths of a second.
 Don't let overzealous or premature optimization prevent your package from becoming readable or testable.

-#### License